Standing Against Hate and Standing for Unity

 Mobilize your community to oppose antisemitic resolutions and stand up for Jewish rights.
 A united front makes a difference.

 Reaching out to local and state officials is a powerful way to express concerns, speak up, ask questions, and begin dialogue.
-When people hear from us directly, it gives us the opportunity to build positive relationships and reinforces that the Jewish people and our allies are part of Vermont communities across the state.
+When people hear from us directly, it gives us the opportunity to build positive relationships and reinforces that Jewish community members and their allies are integral parts of communities across Vermont.
+Click below to access your representatives’ email addresses.